Carl Marcellino

-Carl L. Marcellino (born December 23, 1942) is an American politician who served as a member of the New York State Senate from 1995 to 2018.
-He was first elected in a March 1995 special election following the resignation of former state senate majority leader Ralph J. Marino; he was defeated by Jim Gaughran in 2018.
-Marcellino represented the 5th district, which comprises parts of Nassau and Suffolk counties on Long Island.
-Marcellino is a member of the Republican Party.
+Carl L. Marcellino (December 23, 1942 – February 18, 2026) was an American politician who served as a member of the New York State Senate from 1995 to 2018.
+He was first elected in a March 1995 special election following the resignation of former state senate majority leader Ralph J. Marino, before being defeated by Jim Gaughran in 2018.
+Marcellino represented the 5th district, which comprises parts of Nassau and Suffolk counties on Long Island, as a member of the Republican Party.

 Life and career

+Early life and education

-Marcellino attended public schools in Queens, New York.
-He received a Bachelor of Arts and Master of Science degree from New York University.
-Marcellino worked as a science teacher and administrator in the New York City school system for 20 years.
+Marcellino was born in New York City on December 23, 1942.
+He attended public schools in Queens, New York.
+Marcellino received a Bachelor of Arts and Master of Science degree from New York University.
+He worked as a science teacher and administrator in the New York City school system for 20 years.
 Prior to serving in the State Senate, he was Town Clerk of Oyster Bay.
-Marcellino and his wife Patricia reside in Syosset, New York and have two children, Jean and Carl.